Disclaimer - please read

-Carbon Offsetting means the purchase of a quantity of carbon credits equal to the amount of [organisation name’s] Residual Emissions from a project that has been verified in accordance with [insert name of voluntary standard] or from a United Nations Framework Convention on Climate Change (UNFCCC) clean development mechanism (CDM) [or [successor/ equivalent] UNFCCC mechanism] project.
+(i) that has been verified in accordance with [insert name of voluntary standard] or under the United Nations Framework Convention on Climate Change (UNFCCC) clean development mechanism (CDM) [or [successor/ equivalent] UNFCCC mechanism];

 Corporate climate policies, supply chain agreements, climate laws, finance documentation.

 Offset or Offsetting is used in the following TCLP clauses: